walters-labs/.github/profile/README.md

 ## walters-labs

-Welcome!
-This is the main entry-point for research and open-source projects associated to Walters Labs, the R&D component of Walters Consulting, LLC.
+This is the main entry-point for research and open-source projects associated to Walters Labs.

 Projects completed or actively maintained: